 - three or more doses of HepB vaccine

 - one or more doses of varicella vaccine

-Data from the Behavioral Risk Factor Surveillance Survey (BRFSS) and also reported by Virginia's Department of Health shows that influenza and pneumococcal vaccination rates in adults age 65 years and older generally decreased from 2010 to 2012.
-Flu vaccinations dropped from 69 percent in 2010 to 63.3 percent in 2011 and further to 60.1 percent in 2012.
-Pneumonia vaccinations stayed about 72.0 percent from 2010 through 2011, but declined to 65.7 percent in 2012.
+Data from the Behavioral Risk Factor Surveillance Survey (BRFSS) and also reported by Virginia's Department of Health shows that influenza and pneumococcal vaccination rates in adults age 65 years and older generally decreased from 2011 to 2013, although 2013 rates are an improvement over the declines seen in 2012.
+Flu vaccinations dropped from 63.3 percent in 2011 to 62.8 percent in 2013.
+Pneumonia vaccinations were at 72.0 percent in 2011, but declined to 71 percent in 2013.